stelcodes/stelcodes/README.md

 - 🛠️ I love my tools.
 I'm obsessed with configuring.
 I use Neovim, Kitty, i3, and Sway on Fedora Linux for pretty much all my machines.
 - 📖 Open source is rad.
 I love contributing to projects with issues, PRs, code review.
 - 📫 You can reach me here: stel @ stel.codes
 - 🌈 My pronouns are they/them.
-Trans rights are human rights!
+I'm very passionate about transgender people's right to exist in the world.